What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

 What AIOps Products Can Do For Your Business

-How do AIOps products deliver on the promise of improved ITOM?
+How does AIOps product technology deliver on the promise of improved ITOM?
 The essence of it all is actionable intelligence – essentially, insights that can be acted upon.
-The table provides a few examples illustrating actionable intelligence and its associated benefits:
+The table provides a few examples illustrating actionable intelligence and its associated AIOps benefits:

 But what are the capabilities an AIOps platform needs to make this possible?
 We can boil it down to three fundamental capabilities: